cinderblockgames/cindr.musicPlayer.js/README.md

       'url': '/music/Metallica/Metallica/Wherever I May Roam.mp3'
     }

-However, you can build out the song object with as many properties as you would like, and all of the properties will be available to you via [display attributes](README.md#song-info).
+However, you can build out the song object with additional properties as you need, and all of the properties will be available to you via [display attributes](README.md#song-info).

 # Methods